Walt Disney World Monorail System: Maintenance

 Monorail Shop ("Shop" for short) is Disney's monorail maintenance facility located a short distance northeast of the Magic Kingdom, and provides space for up to ten of the twelve Mark VI trains on its upper level, while the bottom level houses the four steam locomotives and passenger cars of the Walt Disney World Railroad in the Magic Kingdom on its west side, and a road vehicle maintenance facility on the east side.
 On any given night, two to five monorail trains are parked at various stations on the system.
 On nights where the temperature drops below freezing, two trains will be parked inside the Contemporary Resort; but in practice, trains can be left in any station (even on the express side of a resort station).
 Trains typically only spend one night out of shop, since routine maintenance is performed nightly.
 During busy seasons, some trains may be in service for over 24 hours at a time.

 The Monorail Shop also has a painting room located on Beam 10 that is elevated 25 ft off the ground and has a lift mounted on the wall for the painters.
 It takes anywhere between three and six weeks to paint a monorail train.
 To access the wheels and underside of the monorail, a portion of Beam 1 inside Shop is removable, primarily used to change load tires.

 Monorails Teal and Peach parked in the Contemporary Resort for Hurricane Ian.

-Monorail tow and maintenance vehicles parked in the Contemporary Resort for Hurricane Ian.